It might be easy to cast off the Mormon church as a fringe religion in New Zealand, but in terms of finances it rather punches above its weight.

-As the first in a three-part series investigating the Church of the Latter-day Saints, BusinessDesk begins by looking at the church’s finances, to examine how its significant wealth is obtained and used.
+As the first in a three-part series investigating the Church of Jesus Christ of Latter-day Saints, BusinessDesk begins by looking at the church’s finances, to examine how its significant wealth is obtained and used.

 With additional reporting by Andy Fyers and Greg Hurrell